The best answer:-

 Autumn ( October through to early December)

-Plan your tour to see the spectacle and make sure you try the range of Autumn foods.
-Experience an onsen (hot spring bath) and gaze at the autumn colours as you soak up the atmosphere of an onsen.
+Planning your tour to see this spectacle be sure to pick the north in October and select your trip based more to the south if you aim to travel in December.
+Make sure you try the range of Autumn foods.
+Experience an onsen (hot spring bath) gaze at the autumn colours as you soak up the atmosphere of an onsen.
 See our tours such as our Autumn tours of Japan

 Winter (November through early March)

 Winter in Japan can be a wonderland of white.
-Definitely one of the best times to visit Japan.
-Many of the mountain passes are so deep in snow they are closed (even till early April).
-The white is so intense in some places that the scenery looks like it is black and white, include a red temple and it looks ‘Photoshoped’.
+Definitely, one of the best times to visit Japan.
+Many of the mountain passes are so deep in snow they are closed (even until early April).
+The white is so intense in some places that the scenery looks like it is black and white, include red temples and it looks 'Photoshopped'.
 Japan is well known for its powdery soft snow that is excellent skiing too.
-For those of us from the hotter parts of the world the snow can be a real treat.
+For those from the hotter parts of the world, the snow can be a real treat.
+Winter lasts longer to the north as it does in the Japanese Alps.

-Go through the city’s giant department stores that are surprisingly awash with Xmas music.
+Go through the city's giant department stores that are surprisingly awash with Xmas music.
 You get a feel for the atmosphere that is unique at this time of the year.
-A visit to an outside onsen (hot spring bath) where you can enjoy the snow from the hot bath is an experience revered by the Japanese.
+A visit to an outside onsen -'rotenburo' (outside hot spring bath) where you can soak in the hots spring water and enjoy the snow is an experience revered by the Japanese.
 An extra good time to see the wild snow monkeys bathing in the hot springs to get some warmth.
+The winter food in Japan is exceptional.
 See our tours such as Winter tours of Japan

 Spring (March through May)

 Plan your trip to avoid the crowds as much as you can by minimising the traditional tourist paths.
 There are so many beautiful spots where you can go to appreciate the sakura (cherry blossom) and the flower festivals.
+There are 'secret' spots where you can enjoy the cherry blossom as early as mid-February a great way to dodge the crowds.
 See our tours such as our cherry blossom tours of Japan

-Plan you trip to skim the big cities like Toyko.
-Aim for the more of the smaller centers and the places at a higher altitude.
+Plan your trip to skim the big cities like Toyko.
+Aim for the more of the smaller centres and the places at a higher altitude.
 The warmer temperatures and rains combine to create a lush tropical look & feel, be sure to take a light waterproof jacket.